Improving multiple-try Metropolis with local balancing: Ideal schemes and locally-balanced weight functions

 \subsection{Locally-balanced MTM as a gradient-free alternative}

-A connection can be established between MTM using $g(x) = \sqrt{x}$ and MALA, and between MTM using $g(x) = x /(1 + x)$ and the MH sampler based on the Barker proposal scheme of \cite{livingstone2019robustness}.
-Both MALA and the Barker scheme are gradient-based MCMC algorithms which require that $\pi$ is differentiable and that $\nabla \log\pi$ can be evaluated pointwise.
-Interestingly, MALA can be viewed as an approximation to the ideal scheme using $g(x) = \sqrt{x}$, whereas the Barker scheme can be viewed as an approximation to that using $g(x) = x /(1 + x)$.
+An indirect connection can be established between MTM using $g(x) = \sqrt{x}$ and MALA, and between MTM using $g(x) = x /(1 + x)$ and the MH sampler based on the Barker proposal scheme of \cite{livingstone2019robustness}.
+Recall that both MALA and the Barker scheme are gradient-based MCMC algorithms which require that $\pi$ is differentiable and that $\nabla \log\pi$ can be evaluated pointwise.
+Interestingly, the MALA proposal can be viewed as an approximation to the ideal scheme using $g(x) = \sqrt{x}$, whereas the Barker proposal can be viewed as an approximation to that using $g(x) = x /(1 + x)$.
 Indeed, they both result from an approximation of $Q_{w, \sigma}(\bx, \cdot \,)$ based on a first-order Taylor series expansion of $\log \pi$:

-LB MTM samplers, namely that with $g(x) = \sqrt{x}$ and that with $g(x) = x /(1 + x)$, are thus approximating the same ideal schemes as those approximated by MALA and the MH sampler with the Barker proposal scheme.
+When $g(x) = \sqrt{x}$ and $q_\sigma(\bx, \cdot \,) = \mathcal{N}(\mathbf{x}, \sigma^2 \I_d)$, normalizing the last expression gives exactly the MALA proposal, while, when $g(x) = x /(1 + x)$, it gives the Barker scheme (see, respectively, Section 5 of \citet{zanella2019informed} and Section 3 of \citealp{livingstone2019robustness}).
+Thus, we can see MALA and the Barker proposal scheme as gradient-based approximations of the same ideal schemes as those approximated by LB MTM samplers with $g(x) = \sqrt{x}$ and $g(x) = x /(1 + x)$.
 The approximations used in MTM are different in several aspects.
-First, one has control over the approximations (through $N$).
-Second, it is stochastic, by opposition to deterministic as in the gradient-based methods.
+First, they are stochastic, by opposition to deterministic as in the gradient-based methods.
+Second, one has control over the approximations (through $N$).
 Last but not least, the algorithms do not require to evaluate the gradient of $\log \pi$, which is advantageous when evaluating the gradient is either infeasible or computationally intensive.

 GB MTM approximates an ideal scheme which does not correspond to any known first-order method.
-A rich body of literature has shown that MALA and the MH sampler with the Barker proposal scheme behave quantitatively and qualitatively differently (in terms of ergodicity measure or scaling-limit regime) to most zero-th order methods such as random-walk Metropolis (see, e.g., \cite{roberts1998optimal}, \cite{bou2013nonasymptotic}, \cite{dwivedi2018log} and \cite{livingstone2019robustness}).
-It is thus important to study whether LB MTM inherits some of these favourable properties, which cannot be expected by GB MTM.
+A rich body of literature has shown that MALA and the MH sampler with the Barker scheme behave quantitatively and qualitatively differently (in terms of ergodicity measure or scaling-limit regime) to most zero-th order methods such as random-walk Metropolis (see, e.g., \cite{roberts1998optimal}, \cite{bou2013nonasymptotic}, \cite{dwivedi2018log} and \cite{livingstone2019robustness}).
+It is thus important to study whether LB MTM inherits some of those favourable properties, which cannot be expected by GB MTM.